Ireland women's head coach McWilliams steps down

 Last updated on .From the section Irish Rugby

-Ireland women's head coach Greg McWilliams has stepped down from the position by "mutual consent" following the team's poor Six Nations campaign.
+Ireland head coach Greg McWilliams has stepped down from the position by "mutual consent" following the team's poor Women's Six Nations campaign.

 A statement from the Irish Rugby Football Union said that McWilliams had departed with "immediate effect".